icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 ## What is a Healthcare Element?

-A Healthcare Element is a piece of medical information that can be used to give more details about the context of  a Data Sample.
-It typically describes a long lasting condition affecting a Patient.
+A [Healthcare Element](../references/classes/HealthcareElement) is a piece of medical information that can be used to give more details about the context of a [Data Sample](../references/classes/DataSample).
+It typically describes a long-lasting condition affecting a Patient.
-Healthcare Elements can be created by Patients and Healthcare Professionals.
+Healthcare Elements can be created by [Patient](../references/classes/Patient) and Healthcare Professionals.
 The sensitive information they contain are encrypted and can be read only by Data Owners with an explicit access.

 :::note